USC’s 2022 and 2023 Test Optional Policy

 Does this apply to international students?

-International applicants will not be required to submit SAT or ACT scores as part of their 2021 USC application.
+International applicants will not be required to submit SAT or ACT scores as part of their 2022 or 2023 USC application.
 However, those whose native language is not English will still be required to submit test results from the TOEFL, IELTS, Duolingo English Test or PTE Academic English proficiency examinations.

 Does this apply to home-schooled applicants?

 Yes, the application process will be test-optional for home-schooled applicants as well.
-However, we find it helpful to have work that is externally graded or examined, so we recommend submitting either SAT/ACT results, SAT subject exam results, AP exam results, transcripts from college courses or other accredited online schooling programs if possible.
+However, we find it helpful to have work that is externally graded or examined, so we recommend submitting either SAT/ACT results, AP exam results, transcripts from college courses or other accredited online schooling programs if possible.

 How will this impact USC’s merit scholarship process?